Powered by Dragonfly Energy Graphic

 converter charger diagram

 RVers who use their RVs off-grid love inverter chargers.
-These are both chargers and inverters, which can invert 12-volt DC power into 120-volt AC power.
+These are dual-function devices that can invert DC to AC (for off-grid power) and charge your batteries when connected to shore or generator power.
 This means that you can power appliances that run through your inverter charger from your RV battery bank.

 While an inverter charger may allow you to use the microwave, watch TV, or use basic functions of the power inlets in your RV, they’re not perfect.
 Inverter chargers have a maximum amount of power that they can invert, which means being mindful of your electrical usage, depending on what you’re powering.
 When buying your equipment, do an energy audit to ensure your inverter charger can handle the load.